aloksinghphy/Toolbox/README.md

 S8.
 An opportunity for experimentalists and theoreticians to join hands for collaborative research and development work.

 ***********************************************************************************************************************************************
 This code is written in MATLAB R2020a.
+*Please downlod MATALB Runtime.
+Link: https://ssd.mathworks.com/supportfiles/downloads/R2020a/Release/8/deployment_files/installer/complete/win64/MATLAB_Runtime_R2020a_Update_8_win64.zip
 *Main MATLAB File: NanosensorLab_v1b1.m
 *All files should be in the current folder.
 *********************************************************************************************************************************************************************************************